Hourly workers can get an interest-free advance of up to $150 per day on earned wages.

 How does Branch Pay work?

 Branch Pay is a feature of the Branch app that allows you to take out an advance on your paycheck before payday — without paying interest or fees.
 How much you qualify for depends on how many hours you’ve already worked.
+You can either pay to get your money right away or wait three days for a free advance.

 - Maximum withdrawal: $150 per day and $500 per pay period